 Butterfly (or Mariposa) Wrap

 Every woman’s packing list should include a scarf.
 They’re lightweight and colorful and can completely transform a simple outfit into nice evening wear.
 Diane Kroe designed two pieces that take the travel scarf to new heights.
 Both pieces are made from lightest chiffon so only adds a few ounces to your luggage and don’t wrinkle!
-The Butterfly Wrap can be worn as a pretty scarf, a beach coverup, or, with a little styling, a pretty blouse under a jacket.
+The Butterfly Wrap can be worn as a pretty scarf, a beach coverup, or, with a little styling, a pretty blouse under a jacket for afternoon tea.